jmadariagar/jmadariagar.github.io/index.md

 ## About

-I am working toward the MSc degree at the Department of Mathematics Engineering of the University of Chile.
-My current research interests include optimization and equilibrium, convex optimization theory, machine learning, optimization from big data, and its applications.
+I am working toward the MSc degree at the Department of Mathematics Engineering of the University of Chile under the supervision of [Héctor Ramírez](https://sites.google.com/site/hectorramirezhomepage/home).
+My current research interests include optimization and equilibrium, conic programming and stability analysis.

 ## Contact